amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

 Option 1: `npm run test`

 Option 2:  `grunt webdriver:test`.
 This executes all features in the [`./test/specs/*.js`]  directory with a Spec reporter by default and references the `suite.yourSpecific.conf.js` file.
-Refer to the ./test/config of Mocha-bdd
+Refer to the ./test/config of jasmine-bdd

 To execute tests on mobile device use : `npm run test-mobile`